Skip to content

 EVA stands for ethylene-vinyl acetate, and is an extremely versatile and durable substance.
 Also a closed-cell foam, EVA is water resistant.
 EVA is a flexible plastic, which is used in anything from toys to puzzle piece flooring.

 EVA plastic is converted to foam through either injection or compression moulding processes.
 In either process, bubbles and high heat are introduced into the mix, and this creates an unique closed-cell structure, which is actually quite similar to XPE.
 This unique process creates an easily mouldable material which is resistant to UVA radiation.
-A highly durable material with a rubber-like flexibility, EVA is a step up from any open-celled foam because it is firmer and allows for greater shock absorption.
+A highly durable material with rubber-like flexibility, EVA is a step up from any open-celled foam because it is firmer and allows for greater shock absorption.

 EVA can also be easily cleaned and disinfected, and this allows it to be used in gyms and dance studios.
 Its ubiquity is because of its effectiveness and durability, and is commonly referred to as “foam rubber” even though it doesn't contain any rubber.